beautiful-atoms/beautiful-atoms-docs/docs/source/python/cavity.rst

 >>> # change width of cell
 >>> mof.cell.width = 0.05

-There is no default settings, as shown bellow:
+There are no default settings, as shown below:

 >>> mof.cavity.settings
 Name       min   max   scale                color